 We support foundations, nonprofits and Indigenous organizations to surface insights and build transformative strategies - all towards creating a more just and sustainable world.

-Lumiere Consulting was created in 2015 to support the shift in the Canadian foundation sector towards social change philanthropy.
+Lumiere Consulting was created in 2015.
 After years of working in nonprofits, Juniper became especially focused on how funding could be transformed to better support social change work.
 She observed as Canadian grantmaking foundations came out of obscurity and opened up to new ways to do philanthropy, other than the hierarchical and transactional model of “charity.”
-Today many foundations are making the move to become collaborative system actors through good relations with communities, innovation, and providing flexible resources.
-Lumiere Consulting helps them advance along their path.
-We also assist high-impact nonprofits and Indigenous organizations to realize their goals.
-Juniper joined forces in 2020 with collaborators Tania Cheng and Hanifa Kassam to expand our offerings.
+Today many foundations are making the move to become collaborative system actors through good relations with communities, innovation in grantmaking and providing flexible resources.
+Lumiere Consulting helps them advance along that path.
+We also support high-impact nonprofits and Indigenous organizations to realize their goals.
+Juniper joined forces in 2020 with long time collaborators Tania Cheng and Hanifa Kassam to expand our offerings.
 And our team keeps growing!
 We look forward to working with you.

 Make it easy